 “The double flyby also offers an unprecedented opportunity to study the Venus environment from different locations at same time and, moreover, in locations that are not typically visited by a dedicated planetary orbiter,” the ESA said.

 Solar Orbiter, launched in February 2020 to study the Sun, made its first-ever flyby past Venus in December last year.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The Solar Orbiter’s path around the Sun has been chosen to be “in resonance” with Venus, which means that it will return to the planet’s vicinity every few orbits and can again use the planet’s gravity to alter or tilt its orbit, the ESA said.

 BepiColombo is on its way to the mysterious innermost planet of the solar system – Mercury.

 It needs flybys of Earth, Venus, and Mercury itself, together with the spacecraft’s solar electric propulsion system, to help steer into Mercury’s orbit against the immense gravitational pull of the Sun, the ESA said.

 Meanwhile, the science cameras onboard either mission will not be able to take high-resolution imagery of Venus as Solar Orbiter must remain facing the Sun, while the main camera onboard BepiColombo is shielded by the transfer module that will deliver the two planetary orbiters to Mercury.

-But, two monitoring cameras onboard BepiColombo will take photos at the time of close approach and in the days after as the planet fades from view, the ESA said.
+But, the ESA said that two monitoring cameras onboard BepiColombo will take photos at the time of close approach and the days after the planet fades from view.